Find the Bowen Island Seed Library display inside the Bowen Island Public Library during our open hours.

 - Please take only what you need

-- Seeds are free but please let some of the plants go to seed, save seeds, and donate seeds for future gardeners!
+- Seeds are free but please let some of the plants go to seed, save seeds, and donate seeds back for future gardeners!

-- The library will accept donations of cash, seeds (homegrown or store-bought), and bulk seeds to keep this initiative going.
+- The library will accept donations of seeds (homegrown or store-bought, small amounts or bulk) to keep this initiative going.
 It is preferred that donations are in individual packages, but volunteers will put seeds into packages if you are unable to.
 We accept open-pollinated (non-hybrid/F1) seeds.

 Keep the Seed Library Going!